 The requirements in this clause apply to UEs of all power classes.
 For intra-band contiguous and non-contiguous carrier aggregation, the Error Vector Magnitude requirement of clause 6.4.2.2 is defined for each component carrier.
 Requirements only apply with PRB allocation in one of the component carriers.
 Similar transmitter impairment removal procedures are applied for CA waveform before EVM calculation as is specified for non-CA waveform.

-In case the parameter 3300 or 3301 is reported from UE via the parameter txDirectCurrentLocation in UplinkTxDirectCurrenList IE (as defined in TS 38.331 [13]), carrier leakage measurement requirement in clause 6.4A.2.2 and 6.4A.2.3 shall be waived, and the RF correction with regard to the carrier leakage and IQ image shall be omitted during the calculation of transmit modulation quality.

-For intra-band contiguous and non-contiguous carrier aggregation, the UE is defined to be configured for CA operation when it has at least one of UL or DL configured for CA.

-For inter-band carrier aggregation with uplink assigned to two NR bands, and each UL band is configured with a single CC, the Error Vector Magnitude requirements are specified in clause 6.4.2.1 and are applicable for each CC with all CCs active with non-zero UL RB allocation.

 6.4A.2.2 Carrier leakage

 6.4A.2.2.1 General

 Carrier leakage is an additive sinusoid waveform.
 The carrier leakage requirement is defined for each component carrier and is measured on the component carrier with PRBs allocated.
 The measurement interval is one slot in the time domain.

+For intra-band UL CA, the carrier leakage requirement is defined with applicable frequencies dependent on parameter uplinkTxDC-TwoCarrierReport-r16 or txDirectCurrentLocation or [txDirectCurrentLocation-r17] (as defined in TS 38.331 [13]).

 Note: When UE has DL configured for intra-band non-contiguous CA, carrier leakage may land outside the spectrum occupied by all configured UL and DL CC.